ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/databases_mongodb.md

 ## Step 3: Create an mLab account on mlab.com

+Go to <https://www.mlab.com> and follow the instructions on the website to create a mLab account.
+The account name can be the name of your Web App project.
+You will also a receive an email, asking you to confirm your account.

 ## Step 4: Creating a Database (MongoDB Deployment)

+Once you've created an account on mLab, we're create a deployment for your database.
+Make sure you are logged in and on your home page.

+1. Create a new database by clicking the `Create new` under the MongoDB Deployments.

+2. You will then be taken to a different page to choose a provider and a plan.
+Make sure that the plan you choose is the one that is free, that is, the 'Sandbox' plan with up to 0.5GB of storage.
+For the provider, we will stick with the default of Amazon Web Services.

+3. Next, you will be asked to choose a region.
+Select 'US East (Virginia)' and click the continue button.

+4. You are then asked to choose a database name.
+Choose something that make sense for your application.
+For example, if your database is storing information about cars, call it `carsdb` or just `cars`.
+If you don’t have an application in mind, you can just use `testdb`.
+After choosing your name, click continue.

+5. Finally, review all the details to make sure they're correct and click 'Submit Order'.

 ## Step 5: Using your MongoDB Deployment (database)